Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on February 16, 2021

 When Should Women Start Taking Birth Control?

-While the birth control pill is highly effective at protecting women against unintended pregnancies, it can also improve the symptoms of numerous different health conditions, and free women from the pain and inconvenience of heavy periods and hormone fluctuations.
+While the birth control pill is highly effective at protecting women against unintended pregnancies, it can also improve the symptoms of numerous health conditions (acne, headaches, mood swings, etc.) Not to mention, taking birth control reduces the pain and inconvenience of heavy periods and hormone fluctuations.

 On the surface, it might seem like women should start the pill or other forms of hormonal birth control once they become sexually active, but that’s not necessarily the case.
-The following article will explore when it’s safe to start taking the pill and how young women can benefit from taking oral contraceptives.
+The following article will explore when it’s safe to start taking birth control and how young women can benefit from taking oral contraceptives in particular.